 The most essential value that city diplomacy holds is fostering good relations with international actors and connecting officials or people from the city to their counterparts or partners abroad.
 Various city offices achieve their policy and development goals through international connections made possible by their offices of international affairs.
 Therefore, the success of other offices that are attributed to international connections seems to be a good KPI to capture and demonstrate the success of city diplomacy.

-U.S. cities also mentioned that the new administration is looking to break down the bubble between domestic and foreign spheres and further empower local governments to contribute to the recovery.
+U.S. cities also mentioned that the new administration is looking to break down the barriers between domestic and foreign spheres and further empower local governments to contribute to the recovery.
 It is out of the question that when it comes to tackling challenges such as the pandemic, climate change, equity, migration and countering extremism, cities are key players.
 Cities are also the first point of contact between international visitors and the host country.
-This not only applies to the exchange programs that the U.S. Department of State administers but also to housing unaccompanied migrant youth whose first experience in the United States is facilitated by the host city.
+This not only applies to the exchange programs that the U.S. Department of State administers but also to housing unaccompanied migrant youth whose first experience in the United States is shaped by the host city.

 2. Engage in More Collaborations, Partnerships and City Networks